1. Cybercrime & Cybersecurity

 2. Disinformation & Information Warfare

-Information warfare: VIGINUM publishes a note on the concept of “« Information Manipulation Set » (IMS) (press release January 22, 2026)
+Information warfare: The Service for Vigilance and Protection against Foreign Digital Interference (VIGINUM) publishes a note on the concept of “« Information Manipulation Set » (IMS) (Press release January 22, 2026)

 Information warfare: Publication by the Swedish Psychological Defense Agency, a Swedish public administrative authority under the Ministry of Defense, of the manual “Psychological Defense and Information Influence” for better protection of democratic values.
 (Press release of January 2026)